Loupau38/Fake-ShapeBot-2.0/README.md

 - If the bot is mentioned, it should react with `:robot:`
 - If one (and only one) blueprint code is detected in a message and its attached files, the bot will react with the version of that blueprint
 - If a message contains one attachment and it's a screenshot containing the debug menu, the bot will send a message informing how to close that menu
-- Port of sbe's antispam : if a user sends 4 times the same message in a row at max 10 seconds interval, the bot will time them out for an hour and the messages in question will be deleted
+- Port of sbe's antispam : if a user sends 4 times in a row the same message in the same server at max 10 seconds interval, the bot will time them out for an hour and the messages in question will be deleted

 [Changelog](https://github.com/Loupau38/Fake-ShapeBot-2.0/blob/main/changelog.md)